2025–26 PFC CSKA Sofia season

-The 2025–26 season is CSKA Sofia's 77th season in the Parva Liga (the top flight of Bulgarian football) and their tenth consecutive participation after their administrative relegation in the third division due to mounting financial troubles.
-In addition to the domestic league, CSKA Sofia participates in this season's edition of the Bulgarian Cup.
-For a second consecutive year the club will not play in the UEFA club tournaments.
+The 2025–26 season was CSKA Sofia's 77th season in the Parva Liga (the top flight of Bulgarian football) and their tenth consecutive participation after their administrative relegation in the third division due to mounting financial troubles.
+In addition to the domestic league, CSKA Sofia participated in this season's edition of the Bulgarian Cup.
+For a second consecutive year the club did not play in the UEFA club tournaments.
 The last time this occurred for sporting reasons was in the 1967–69 period.
-This article shows player statistics and all matches (official and friendly) that the club will play during the 2025–26 season.
+This article showed player statistics and all matches (official and friendly) that the club will play during the 2025–26 season.